NIVANorge/niva-phyto-plank/Database.md

 ```

-We have some dubletts in the bio_groups_codes table.
+We have some duplicates in the bio_groups_codes table.

 ```
 SELECT a.code, b.groups_codes_id, d.group_name, c.groups_codes_id, e.group_name